grosser/parallel_tests/Readme.md

  - [Sphinx setup](https://github.com/grosser/parallel_tests/wiki)
  - [SQL schema format] use :ruby schema format to get faster parallel:prepare`
  - `export PARALLEL_TEST_PROCESSORS=X` in your environment and parallel_tests will use this number of processors by default
+ - PARALLEL_TEST_SORT_DATAFILE, PARALLEL_TEST_SORT_PREFIX and PARALLEL_TEST_RUNTIME_LOG environment variables can be used to set the corresponding option values
  - with zsh this would be `rake "parallel:prepare[3]"`

 TODO